Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 <img src='./tutorialImages/Sample-app-widget-open.png' width='800'>

-Next we will talk about what we need to add to make this experience start a call in a new window.
+Yay!
+We have made the control surface for the widget!
+Next we will talk about what we need to add to make this widget start a call in a new window.

 ## Part 2 Creating a New Window Experience

 Now that we have a running application with our widget on the home page we will talk about starting the calling experience for your users with a new window.
 This scenario allows you to give your customer the ability to browse while still seeing your call in a new window.
 This can be useful in situations similar to when your users will use video and screensharing.

 To start we will create a new view in the `src/views` folder called `NewWindowCallScreen.tsx`.
-This new screen will be used by the `App.tsx` file to go into a new call with the arguments provided to it using our CallComposite, this can be swapped with a stateful client and UI component experience if desired as well.
+This new screen will be used by the `App.tsx` file to go into a new call with the arguments provided to it using our `CallComposite`.
+The `CallComposite` can be swapped with a stateful client and UI component experience if desired as well, but that will not be covered in this tutorial.
+See our [storybook documentation](https://azure.github.io/communication-ui-library/?path=/docs/quickstarts-statefulcallclient--page) for more information about the stateful client.

 `NewWindowCallScreen.tsx`